Two-dimensional delta-Bose gas: skew-product relative motions

-\item {The validity of \eqref{conv:BESab1} and extensions to $z_0=0$ and general $f$.} \end{itemize} \end{itemize} More specifically, the direct verification is to apply the original characterization from \cite{DY:Krein} of $\BES(0,\beta\da)$ by excursion theory.
+More specifically, the direct verification is to apply the original characterization from \cite{DY:Krein} of $\BES(0,\beta\da)$ by excursion theory.
 See Section~\ref{sec:EXCURSION} for the proof.
 Note that the one-dimensional nature of this characterization is shared by the construction of $\BES(0,\beta\da )$ in \cite{DY:Krein} in the proofs of Theorems 2.1 and 2.2 \emph{ibid}.
-It specifies explicit formulas of the scale functions and speed measures of $\BES(-\alpha,\beta\da )$ and then time-change a one-dimensional Brownian motion along with a scale transformation.
+It specifies explicit formulas of the scale function and speed measure of $\BES(0,\beta\da )$.
+Therefore, applying the corresponding time change of a one-dimensional Brownian motion and scale transformation gives $\BES(0,\beta\da )$.

 The second proof will be summarized as Theorem~\ref{thm:4}.
 Along the way, we will unfold several new properties of $\BES(-\alpha,\beta\da )$, and we will introduce a new ``lower-dimensional approximation'' of the relative motion operator $\ms L$.
 See Sections~\ref{sec:SRMSDE} and \ref{sec:lda} for the overviews.
 This approximation method may be of independent interest for generalizations to other models with delta-function interactions.
 It not only provides a new construction of two-dimensional delta-function potentials by approximations of local times from lower-dimensional Bessel processes.
 It is also compatible with probabilistic purposes.

 \begin{rmk}[Many-body delta-Bose gas] One of our earlier motivations of the second proof was to prepare the extension to a Feynman--Kac-type formula for the many-body delta-Bose gas \eqref{def:H}.
 We expected that the method proposed below would be feasible: \begin{quote}